Professional performer returns to act in coffee house comedy

 <&firstgraph>Somers said this event would be a chance to sing, act and remember some of the Merlin Players’ highlights both on the stage and off.
 A quarter-century after the company’s founding, Somers noted that the hope in starting the group was to put on professional-level productions and provide more opportunities for area audiences to take in a show.

-<&firstgraph>Apart from the Merlin Players, Somers has also been in a number of productions at the Little Theatre of Owatonna and now, having traveled to various communities through “Triple Espresso,” he said the community theater in southern Minnesota is one thing that helps make the region unique.
+Apart from the Merlin Players, Somers has also been in a number of productions at the Little Theatre of Owatonna and now, having traveled to various communities through “Triple Espresso,” he said the community theater in southern Minnesota is one thing that helps make the region unique.<&firstgraph>

-<&firstgraph>“There’s something about the passion that is brought to it by people for whom, they’re doing it because they love to do it,” said Somers.
-“For people who have families and careers, to be able to give that time and that emotional investment to a performance, it definitely brings out a good quality in the material.”

 <&firstgraph>For Richard Kettering, chair of the Fesler-Lampert Performing Arts Series at Shattuck-St. Mary’s — of which tomorrow’s show is a part — events hosted by both students and visiting artists are also a way to connect with community members.
 In addition, the “Triple Espresso” actors will be visiting some of the school’s theater classes and sharing their experience with the next generation of performers.